Christmas Holiday 2020 Payroll FAQs

 Note that you have to give employees 14 days notice of a closedown period, so don’t wait until the last minute to tell your staff!

 Can I run multiple pays in advance?

 Some companies like to get their Christmas pays set up ahead of time so all they need to do when payday rolls around is finalise the pay.
-Or, you may be wanting to pay out an employee’s annual leave in advance.

 If you are actually paying the employees early (i.e. you’re paying for the next three pay periods now rather than sticking to your usual pay cycle) then this isn’t a problem.
 Just run and finalise the three pays now, all with the same pay date.
-They will be consolidated into a single bank batch file.

 Wishing you all a Merry Christmas and a very Happy New Year from the FlexiTime Team.